BY CAZ ADAMS

 How to tell a story in self-isolation:

-If you’re already practising self-isolation or if Health Guidelines/Rules are upgraded to self-isolation for all, then you will have to think outside the square – or should I say, inside the box (your home!).
+If you’re practising self-isolation or if health guidelines are upgraded to self-isolation for all, then you will have to think outside the square – or should I say, inside the box (your home!)

 This can be challenging but it can be done.
 I’m here to help you through with this, so no need to stress over it.

 Look at the spaces around you.
 Is there enough light to shoot in?

 This will probably change throughout the day, so when you come to shoot, choose the best times.

 Do you have a garden or a balcony?

 If it was being made now, the angle could be: Avoid Crowds – Grow Your Own Fresh Food – so the dialogue/video would need to refer to that.

 This video incorporates:

 - Location shot